Scyfren/BehaviorTree/README.md

 })
 ````
 ## The Tree
 Once you have your nodes set up and ready to go, we can start planting some trees.
 A `Tree` usually starts with any `Selector`, which should have `Task` nodes in them or other `Selector` nodes with other nodes in them.
-They can be instantiated by calling `BehaviorTree:new()` with a `table` containing tree information as its only argument.
+They can be instantiated by calling `BehaviorTree.new()` with a `table` containing tree information as its only argument.

 ```
-Tree = BehaviorTree:new({
+Tree = BehaviorTree.new({
     tree = BehaviorTree.Sequence({
         nodes = {
             node1,